vitest-dev/vitest/docs/api/index.md

 - **Type**: `(path: string) => void`

-  Removes module from mocked registry.
-All calls to import will return original module even if it was mocked before.
-This call is hoisted (moved) to top of the file, so it will only unmock modules that were defined in `setupFiles`, for exampl.
+  Removes module from the mocked registry.
+All calls to import will return the original module even if it was mocked before.
+This call is hoisted (moved) to the top of the file, so it will only unmock modules that were defined in `setupFiles`, for example.

 ### vi.doUnmock

 - **Type**: `(path: string) => void`

-  The same as [`vi.unmock`](#vi-unmock), but is not hoisted to top of the file.
-The next import of the module will import original module instead of the mock.
+  The same as [`vi.unmock`](#vi-unmock), but is not hoisted to the top of the file.
+The next import of the module will import the original module instead of the mock.
 This will not unmock previously imported modules.

 ```ts
 // ./increment.js